vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 * KULeuven Tier-2: https://ondemand.hpc.kuleuven.be/

-Each link will take you to enter with the account you registered with and will follow the procedures described in chaper02: [Get Ready for the course](../chapters/02_GetReady4course.md).
+Each link will take you to enter with the account you registered with and will follow the procedures described in chapter02: [Get Ready for the course](../chapters/02_GetReady4course.md).

-Once you are connected you will find the menu bar on top where you have **Interactive APPs** and you can check what each instace has to offer.
+Once you are connected you will find the menu bar on top where you have **Interactive APPs** and you can check what each instance has to offer.
 See for example in UGent Tier-2:

 <center><img src="../images/UGent-tier2-interactiveapps.png" width="500"/></center>

 Print from march-2025.

 Once you choose the app you will need to define the resources you need.
-You can do that by informing the Cluster name, to be sure you should check the documentation since the summary in chapter03: [Insfrastucture](../chapters/03_Infrastructure.md) could be outdated.
+You can do that by informing the Cluster name, to be sure you should check the documentation since the summary in chapter03: [Infrastructure](../chapters/03_Infrastructure.md) could be outdated.
 You also have to define for how many hours, cores and memory you need for this session.

 <center><img src="../images/UGent-tier2-resources-request.png" width="500"/></center>

 Print from march-2025.

-When you do so, there is a high chance that you will go into a wating line.
-The resources are not always imediatly available.
-Inspite of sometimes the feeling that is an infinit resource, it could have a high demand.
+When you do so, there is a high chance that you will go into a waiting line.
+The resources are not always immediately available.
+Despite of sometimes having the feeling that it is an infinite resource, it could have a high demand.

 The more resources you request, the longer is the waiting time usually, also if you request very often you could lose some priority.
 Thus, be mindful.

 If you are in a training session ask your trainer what resources you need to request and if there is a priority list for the course.
-In the case of a priority list, the trainer will share a piority code that you will include in the specs so your waiting time is smaller.
+In the case of a priority list, the trainer will share a priority code that you will include in the specs so your waiting time is smaller.

 If you go to **My interactive sessions** in the menu bar you will be redirect to a page with the list of resources and will follow the same step-by-step procedure.